awhitneye/Teleporter/_PRESS-RELEASE.md

   > Teleporter

 ## Sub-Heading ##
-  > People curious about Virtual Reality
+  > For people curious about Virtual Reality

 ## Summary ##
   > Are you looking to get off the couch without actually getting off the couch?
 Try Teleporter- be amazed as it surrounds you in random virtual reality desinatons!

 ## Problem ##
-  > People are often intimidated by VR,
+  > People are often intimidated by VR

 ## Solution ##
   > Teleporter is a simple and novel introduction to the technology